 FI file format description

-2 filename extension(s) found in our database.
+3 filename extension(s) found in our database.

 .fi - Fortran Interface File

-FI file is a Fortran Interface File.
+The FI development files are related to Fortran Tools.
+The FI file is a Fortran Interface File.
 Fortran is a computer programming language originally developed in the 1950s.
 It is still used for scientific computing and numerical computation half a century later.
 It is sometimes considered the earliest cross platform (standardized) programming language.

-- Fortran Interface File related extensions:
+Fortran Interface File related extensions:

 .fi - Gforth Image File

-FI file is a Gforth Image File.
+The FI development files are related to Gforth.
+The FI file is a Gforth Image File.
 Gforth is the Forth implementation of the GNU project.
 An image file is a file containing an image of the Forth dictionary, i.e., compiled Forth code and data residing in the dictionary.

 Can't open a .fi file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .fi file extension is often given incorrectly!
+The .fi file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 Is it possible that the filename extension is misspelled?

-- iBlaze Case Information File
+- ci iBlaze Case Information File

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .fi page useful, please feel free to link to this page.